This post is brought to you by T-Fal Mandoline Slicer. My opinions and love of jams and jellies remain my own.

-I’ve used naval oranges with good result, however, the pith of the skin can make the marmalade have more of a bitter taste.
+I’ve used navel oranges with a good result, however, the pith of the skin can make the marmalade have more of a bitter taste.

-If you like blood oranges, they also make an excellent orange marmalade.
+If you like blood oranges, they also make excellent orange marmalade.

 You may also want to check out my Pinterest Instant Pot board for more great recipes like this pressure cooker orange marmalade!